atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 longer under any apprehensions of being pursued:—as they were riding by a forest’s fide, they saw a pleasant cottage, which both Athelia and Mersilva were desirous to enter, and requested their princes to alight, and accompany them; who chearfully complied, being glad of the opportunity, of getting them refreshment,

 On entering the forest, they directed their way to the cottage, and were no sooner entered, than they beheld a young man.
 Seemingly overcome with grief, numbering on a green bank, with a book, pen, ink and paper close by him.
 At the sight of these unexpected visitors, he raised himself from the bank, whereon he lay, and thus addressed himself to them:
 [145]

 “Gentle Strangers,

-“Admire not my sorrows, nor wonder at my disconsolateness, as fortune hath invested me with this miserable calamity;— but to extirpate his tyranny, and to triumph over his usurpation, I have solitarily taken myself to this grove, to live, though not so well contented as I could wish:—my rural cottage affords no dainties, but poverty  yet, such as it is, if you please to accept it, I shall think myself honoured —and in whatever it comes short of your expectation, I will supply in freeness of service and thanks.”
+Admire not my sorrows, nor wonder at my disconsolateness, as fortune hath invested me with this miserable calamity;— but to extirpate his tyranny, and to triumph over his usurpation, I have solitarily taken myself to this grove, to live, though not so well contented as I could wish:—my rural cottage affords no dainties, but poverty  yet, such as it is, if you please to accept it, I shall think myself honoured —and in whatever it comes short of your expectation, I will supply in freeness of service and thanks.”

 The ladies perceiving his good humour, and the nature of his kind offers, thought themselves far indebted to his bounty and Palmos returned him this friendly answer :
 [146]

 “Sir,

-“The friendship which in our travels you are pleased to afford us, are of that extent, that we absolutely confess ourselves so much your debtor, and we must own our weakness to be such, that we cannot repay you with a just recompence for your unmerited favours; however, we return you our hearty thanks for your extraordinary humanity, assuring you, at the fame time, that if ever any favourable subject prsents itself, wherein we can retaliate your civility, you will find us so willing that the effects thereof shall not tax us with ingratitude.”
+The friendship which in our travels you are pleased to afford us, are of that extent, that we absolutely confess ourselves so much your debtor, and we must own our weakness to be such, that we cannot repay you with a just recompence for your unmerited favours; however, we return you our hearty thanks for your extraordinary humanity, assuring you, at the fame time, that if ever any favourable subject prsents itself, wherein we can retaliate your civility, you will find us so willing that the effects thereof shall not tax us with ingratitude.”

 He had no sooner finished his speech, than the stranger took the ladies by the hand, and requested them with their companions [147]